foundata/guidelines/oci-container-image-guide.md

 - Configure Renovate's Containerfile manager and `docker:pinDigests` behavior for image references.
 - Group routine digest refreshes where this does not obscure a high-risk or breaking update.
-- Set a repository-specific update schedule that is shorter than the effective vulnerability remediation deadline enforced by ContainerWright.
+- Set a repository-specific update schedule that is shorter than the effective vulnerability remediation deadline enforced by ConClear.
 - Maintain one organization-level Renovate preset that repositories extend, so schedule, grouping and digest policy are decided once instead of per repository.
 - Use Renovate custom managers to update digest pins embedded outside Containerfiles, such as pinned tool digests in scripts and deployment files.